HAProxy - LUA (Native HTTPClient)

 🚧

-This DataDome module is supported with HAProxy 2.6.8+ and 2.7.1+ as it needs Native HttpClient to call DataDome Protection API.
+This DataDome module is supported with HAProxy 2.8+ as it requires a built-in HTTP client to call DataDome's Protection API.

 You can check HAProxy version by running